-You can download the guide for free here: On the Way with Jesus Reflection and Discussion Guide.
+You can sign up for a free copy of the guide here: On the Way with Jesus Reflection and Discussion Guide.

 And if you don’t yet have your copy of On the Way With Jesus, it’s available for purchase from CSS Publishing, Amazon.com, Amazon.ca, or from your favourite online or local bookstore.
 Here’s a sample from the reflection and discussion guide:

 On the Way with Jesus: Forgiven

 1. On the Sabbath, Mary Magdalene and another woman named Mary went to see the tomb where Jesus had been buried.
 What did they discover?

 2. Compare and contrast what the angel says to the two women, and what Jesus later says to them.
 Notice Jesus’ tenderness in referring to his disciples as “brothers” (Matthew 28:10), even though they had fallen asleep when he asked them to stay awake with him on the night of his arrest, even though they had all deserted him (Matthew 26:36-56).

 3. Reflect on this movement of receiving God’s forgiveness and extending forgiveness to others:

 Whatever our past failures, whatever our present situation, in Jesus there is forgiveness from sin as he reaches out to call us sisters and brothers.
 There is freedom from the past.
 There is power to live a new life.
 And as we are forgiven, we in turn are called to forgive others. (page 66)